wavesnode/gateway-for-woocommerce/readme.txt

 * Matches payments on (encoded) attachment and amount
 * Checkout page is automatically refreshed after a successful payment
 * Dutch and Russian translations included.
 More translations are welcome.

-Like it?
-Donate WAVES: 3PFn9SGPJ8yVjcmBps48Jx6ddz1QXwUiYqP
-(or any other Waves asset)

 == Installation ==